kadenbunch/Red-Eye-Triage/README.md

 ## Use of generative AI

 Gemini (`gemini-3.5-flash`, Google) is a component of the method (step 5).
 Every generation is logged with the model name and timestamp.
-[Describe any generative-AI assistance used in writing or refactoring this code, with tool name, version and date, consistent with the manuscript's disclosure.]

 ## Citation